aoijs/documentation/src/functions/usdemojiexists.md

+---
+description: Returns boolean depending if given emoji exists or not
+---

 # $emojiExists

 This function will return `true` or `false` depending if given emoji ID is an existent emoji \(Registered in one of the bot's servers\) or not.